shariq1989/cookbook/content/recipe/Beef_ and_Chickpea_Stew.md

 ### ABOUT THE MEAL

+The development of this recipe came about by happy mistake.
+Have you ever taken stock of your pantry and refrigerator and pretended you were on Chopped?
+No?
+Me neither.
+Okay, maybe that is a thing I do, but in any case, that is how this recipe came to be.
+I originally made it with chuck roast before deciding to use chuck short rib instead.
+We also fine-tuned the recipes with a few tasty additions along the way.

 #### What main ingredients are needed for this meal?

-* Chuck Short Rib: We chose to use this cut of meat because it tenderizes well and has a rich flavor.
+* Chuck Short Rib: Short rib tenderizes well and has a rich flavor.
 You could also use a chuck roast.

-* Chickpeas: They are a nice source of fiber and complement the beef well in this stew.
+* Chickpeas: They are a quality source of fiber and complement the beef well in this stew.

 #### What equipment do I need to make this recipe?